For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The watercolour showing a valley near Bex on the route between Geneva and Martigny was copied from a composition by John Robert Cozens (1752–97) that he executed as a small monochrome study (see figure 1), part of a group of eleven signed drawings all on the same scale and uniformly mounted with their titles added below (Bell and Girtin, 1935, no.11).
 The Cozens drawing is inscribed ‘Near Bex’, a place that he visited in the late summer of 1776 on the way to the Italian peninsular, adding, incorrectly, that it is 'in the Canton of Bern'.
 Six of the compositions provided the basis for Monro School copies (see also TG0485, TG0492, TG0494, TG0495, TG0503), but as each are larger to varying degrees than the 26.8 × 18.7 cm (10 ½ × 7 ⅜ in) of the Cozens drawings it is clear that they were not used by Girtin as his source material.
 Moreover, one of the group titled by Cozens ‘The Approach to Martigny, Rhone Valley, Valais' (Leeds Art Gallery, 13.88/53) is based on a larger on-the-spot drawing dated 1776 now in the Sir John Soane's Museum (44/12/15).
 Cozens' outline measures 22.9 × 36.2 cm (9 × 14 ¼ in) and given that the Monro School copies invariably follow the dimensions of their source material it is not unreasonable to conclude that the rest of this group of drawings was developed from untraced sketches made by the older artist on his first visit to the Continent.
 Only one of Cozens’ sketches from 1776 has survived, but others from a year later are consistently large in scale and are generally little more than summary outlines (see TG0589 figure1), which would have needed careful interpretation to create the ‘finished drawings’ that Monro required for his collection.
 In all, there are as many as sixty Monro School views of the Alpine scenery of France, Switzerland and northern Italy that can, with varying degrees of certainty, be associated with Cozens’ trip to the Continent in 1776-79.

 The watercolour appeared on the art market in 2002 with an attribution to Turner alone, and this was the opinion too of the artist’s last descendant, Tom Girtin (1913–94), who actually owned the work for a period.
-However, although the pencil work is neither prominent nor of outstanding quality, it does not mean that a collaboration between Girtin and Turner is out of the question.
-Turner’s subtle and economical use of washes of a limited palette of blues and greys certainly outshines the pencil drawing here, but a simple landscape such as this did not require much more than a bare skeleton for Turner to follow, and the subject afforded Girtin little or no opportunity to show off his skills as a draughtsman.
+However, although the pencil work in this mountain landscape lacks the characteristic and inventive marks Girtin used in the architectural views, it does not mean that a collaboration between Girtin and Turner is out of the question.
+Turner’s economical use of washes of a limited palette of blues and greys may obscure much of the pencil drawing here, but Girtin's skill as a draughtsman is still evident in the rapid hatchings that structure the tree-lined hills and in the figures who stroll and sit in the foreground.

 1794 - 1797